Dakesi95/ids-honeypots/install-instructions.md

 snort is now installed.
 Check it out with `snort -V`

 ### 1.6 Create Snort Folders
-Snort need some folder and files to place its logs,errors and rules files, therefore run the `/install-scripts/setup-dirs.sh`script with `sh setup-dirs.sh`
+Snort need some folder and files to place its logs, errors and rule-files.
+Run the `/install-scripts/setup-dirs.sh`script with to set these up.

+### 1.7 Configure Snort
+To configure Snort, run `/install-scripts/snort-config.sh`

+## 2. Install Docker
-## 2. Install Docker on Kali Linux
+### 2.1 Install Docker on Kali

 Use the `/install-scripts/install-docker.sh` script or the following commands to install Docker on Kali: